Venezuela's Chavez needs another operation

 He said the fact that the latest rumors had spread so fast just underlined the anxiety among loyalists each time Chavez vanished from view for more than a couple of days.

-Chavez apologised to his supporters on Tuesday, saying he knew the speculation about his health was upsetting for them.
+Chavez apologised to his supporters on Tuesday, saying he knew the speculation about his heath was upsetting for them.

 "Always these rumors ...
 There are people who want me dead, who hate me so much," he said.
 "I am very sorry, because I know that while some people are happy, the majority are suffering."

+Venezuela's widely-traded debt was largely flat to slightly higher.
+Its 2027 Global bond was up 0.56 points in price to bid 80.563, yielding 12.041 percent, unchanged after Chavez spoke.

-(Additional reporting by Andrew Cawthorne, Marianna Parraga, Eyanir Chinea and Mario Naranjo in Caracas, and Daniel Bases in New York; Editing by Kieran Murray and Eric Beech)
+(Additional reporting by Andrew Cawthorne, Marianna Parraga, Eyanir Chinea and Mario Naranjo in Caracas, and Daniel Bases in New York; Editing by Kieran Murray)